OctopusDeploy/docs/src/pages/integrations/rabbitmq/rabbitmq-notify-deploy.md

 layout: src/layouts/Default.astro
 pubDate: 2015-07-05
 title: 'RabbitMQ - Notify Deploy'
+description: >-
-description: 'Notifies a deploy by sending a message into rabbitMQ.
+Notifies a deploy by sending a message into rabbitMQ.
 The message contains all octopus variables and these can be used to have some insight on the deploy.
-The step is very beta, it is advised to improve it to match real case scenarios.'
+The step is very beta, it is advised to improve it to match real case scenarios.
 navMenu: false
 # Set to true when launched
 navSitemap: false